python-poetry/tomlkit/README.md

 ### Parsing

-TOML Kit comes with a fast an style-preserving parser to help you access the content of TOML files and strings.
+TOML Kit comes with a fast and style-preserving parser to help you access the content of TOML files and strings.

 ```python